nipy/nitime/doc/examples/multi_taper_spectral_estimation.rst

 :math:`s^{2} = \dfrac{n-1}{n}\sum_i \left(\hat{\theta}_i - \tilde{\theta}\right)^{2}`

-the power spectrum can be estimated, in addition to a confidence interval on the values of the spectrum.
+And degrees of freedom which depend on the number of tapers used.
+This number is derived.

 In addition, if the 'adaptive' flag is set to True, an iterative adaptive method is used in order to correct bias in the spectrum.

 .. plot:: examples/multi_taper_sdf.py
    :include-source: